 You can deploy FortiGate-VM using Terraform.
-OCI is a Terraform provider.
+In this example, OCI is a Terraform provider, and FortiGate is a Terraform consumer.
 For details about Terraform, see Introduction to Terraform.

 Before using Terraform to deploy a FortiGate-VM, ensure the following prerequisites are met: